Our Services

 Helpful Resources

-Because ashwagandha can boost T3 and T4 and lower TSH, combining it with thyroid medication may lead to unexpected shifts in your labs and symptoms.
-Regular TSH monitoring helps your doctor fine tune your dose, optimize symptom control, and prevent complications like arrhythmias, bone loss, or fatigue.
+Ashwagandha can raise T3 and T4 while lowering TSH, so taking it alongside thyroid medication may cause unexpected changes in your lab results and symptoms.
+Regular TSH monitoring allows your doctor to fine-tune your dose, optimize symptom control, and prevent complications such as arrhythmias, bone loss, or persistent fatigue.

 Ashwagandha is a popular herbal supplement often used to support stress management, energy levels, and overall well-being.
 If you're taking ashwagandha alongside thyroid medications, your doctor will likely monitor your thyroid-stimulating hormone (TSH) levels more closely.
 Understanding why this matters can help you stay safe, get the most benefit from your treatment, and avoid potential complications.